Coach Responsibilities

 RESPECT

-BAYS launched the RESPECT Campaign last Spring, and it is carrying over to this fall.
+BAYS RESPECT Campaign is ongoing.
 We ask that all in the BAYS community join together to help us make the youth soccer experience the best it can be for all of our players, coaches, referees, clubs, parents, and fans.
 We are asking that the BAYS RESPECT Statement be read out to the players before each match.
-The statement can be read by the coach, or in some cases, clubs may have decided to have their center referees or even the home team captain's read the statement.
+The statement can be read by the coach, or in some cases, clubs may have decided to have their center referees or even a player such as the home team captain read the statement.
 See the statement and details here: https://bays.org/content/bays-respect-campaign

 Rosters and Credentials